mhill40/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 How to print the values of variables of type char, int, unsigned int with printf What is the ASCII character set
 What are the purpose of the gcc flags -m32 and -m64

+// NOTE FROM MATT -  I COULD not get past the weird quiz to get to the assignment steps. ill ask in a couple hours